-We have compiled the definitive list of the best 49 best job sites in 2020 for US employers.
+We have compiled a definitive list of the 48 best job sites in 2020 for U.S. employers.
 These sites all deliver great candidates fast but there are some important differences.
 We ranked them on candidate quality, cost of posting a job, how long it took to get your first candidate, and overall candidate application experience.

 Best Job Posting Sites for Employers in 2020:

 Indeed.com is the most popular job posting site in the world.
 It started off as a job search engine that would crawl the web and index every job ever published along with offer no-cost job postings.
 Now Indeed has become an extremely popular job board.
 Indeed has a huge resume database, and claims over 180 million unique visitors per month and is available in 50 countries and 28 languages.

 LinkedIn is the world’s most popular social network for professionals.
 It is fast becoming a place to post jobs and handle talent management due to its enormous reach and growth in active users.
 LinkedIn is mostly suited to white collar jobs as its growth has predominantly been professionals positions with desk jobs.
 It's a good place to post jobs to fill more senior roles also.
 With the rise of social recruiting, LinkedIn is a must.
 It's like a giant social resume database.

 Google for Jobs was launched on the 20th of June 2017 as an embedded feature of the normal Google search engine.
 Candidates entering terms such as "jobs near me" or "sales associate jobs" will now see a curated list of jobs Google has collected recently.
 It is not possible to post jobs directly on Google for Jobs so your ATS will need to support the Google Job Posting schema format for your jobs to appear here.